philips-labs/dangerous-dave/README.md

 # Dangerous Dave
 Dangerous Dave sometimes gets ill.
 This does not mean he stopped becoming dangerous!!

+> :warning: **This projects is part of an hackaton and by no means complete!** Don't use this for production!

 ## Purpose
 This application will assist the care-giver for Dangerous Dave to detect the Dave becoming Dangerous!